 Figure 3-31.
-Conduit Gate Valve with Automatic Injection of a Seatings Each Time the Valve Closes.
+Conduit Gate Valve with Automatic Injection of a Sealant to the Downstream Seatings Each Time the Valve Closes.
 (Courtesy of McEvoy Oilfield Equipment Company.)

 Figure 3-32.
 Conduit Gate Valve with Metal Seatings and Oil-Filled Body Cavity for Heavily Dust-Laden Gasses and the Hydraulic Transport of Coal and Ores.
 (Courtesy of VAG-Armaturen GmbH.)